Blog – Working from Home: Best Practice Tips

 To help focus to the task at hand, and get the most out the your time whilst working on an activity, it’s useful to protect your time.
 Divide your day into blocks, each slot reserved to achieve a specific task.
 Make it harder for yourself to be drawn onto social media, remove them from your browser shortcuts, as well as logging out of accounts.
 For those for whom social media is an integral part of your job, if feasible block your time and check at your assigned times.

 Reducing distractions also means you retain your routine.
-The recent CamAWiSE workshop, “Boosting Emotional Intelligence: Secret to thriving in a world of distractions and tension” with Kalai Vanii Jayaseelan, delegates worked through practical steps of cultivating Emotional Intelligence for success and wellbeing in the workplace.
+In the recent CamAWiSE workshop, “Boosting Emotional Intelligence: Secret to thriving in a world of distractions and tension” with Kalai Vanii Jayaseelan, delegates worked through practical steps of cultivating Emotional Intelligence for success and wellbeing in the workplace.
 Read the “Blog – Thriving in a world of distractions“ on how to focus for success in a world rife with digital distractions and changing political, social and economic landscapes.

 Security and Confidentiality